meetshingala7/E-commerce-Sentiment-Analysis-with-Amazon-Review-Data/README.md

 3. There are 6528800 total words in the dataset.

 <h3>Pre-Processing</h3><br>
-The NLP techniques used were:
+The NLP techniques used were:<br>
-1. Tokenization (using nltk.tokenize)
+1. Tokenization (using nltk.tokenize)<br>
-2. Removal of all Non-Ascii Values like Umlats etc.
+2. Removal of all Non-Ascii Values like Umlats etc.<br>
-3. Convert all the tokens to lowercase characters.
+3. Convert all the tokens to lowercase characters.<br>
-4. Remove all the punctuation marks from text data.
+4. Remove all the punctuation marks from text data.<br>
-5. Removal of the stopwords from that dataset.
+5. Removal of the stopwords from that dataset.<br>
-6. Removal of all the digits.
+6. Removal of all the digits.<br>